Welcome to NHS Education for Scotland's digital health and care learning zone for Scotland's health and social care workforce.

-The people of Scotland expect technology and information systems to be part of how health and care services are delivered, this includes workforce development in digital skills and capabilities to support the successful uptake and use of these technologies.
+People living in Scotland expect technology and information systems to be part of safe, effective and quality health and care services, this includes a healthcare workforce trained to support the successful use of these technologies and systems.

-Download the Digital Health and Care Strategy to find out how services for people in Scotland can be enhanced and transformed through the use of digital technology.
+Download Scotland's Digital Health and Care Strategy to find out how services for people can be transformed through the use of digital technology.

 For guidance on implementing Near Me visit tec.scot